kfkaplan/igrins_observability/README.md

 I have seen it work on Windows but am not exactly sure how to set it up (e-mail me if you have done this)

 ##Requirements
 * DS9, callable from the command line.
-The best version to currently use is the DS9 beta Version 7.5rc2 http://ds9.si.edu/site/Beta.html (also works fine for some version of DS9 7.2-7.4, but I have seen 7.4 this cause issues for some people, this is solved by using the 7.5rc2 beta)
+The best version to currently use is the DS9 beta Version 7.5rc2 http://ds9.si.edu/site/Beta.html (also works fine for some versions of DS9 7.2-7.4, but I have seen 7.4 this cause issues for some people, this is solved by using the 7.5rc2 beta)
 * XPA for allowing commands to be given to DS9 from the command line
 * Python 2.7 (untested on other versions)